theaathish/strix-os/README.md

 ## Troubleshooting

-If you encounter issues after installation:
+If you encounter "Module not found" errors:

 1. Run the update command to fix module issues:
    ```bash